CEL Faculty at the U

 Kilo will co-lead this year’s CEL Faculty Learning Community discussions, and this year’s guiding theme is “Disrupting the Volunteer Conundrum for NPO’s”.
 Non-profit Organizations are often ideal community partners for CEL classes, from the perspective of faculty and students.
 How can CEL classes be the ideal partners for NPO’s?
 How can we build reciprocal CEL relationships with NPO’s that often operate in a paradigm of “understaffed but volunteer-abundant”?

-CEL FLC discussions are held every 2nd Wednesday of the month from 2:00-3:00pm via zoom.
+CEL FLC discussions are held every 3rd Wednesday of the month from 1:30-2:30pm via zoom: remaining dates of Jan 19, Feb 16, Mar 16, Apr 20.
 If interested in joining in, please RSVP here.

 Kilo is skilled in creating learning environments for groups to develop themselves and transform their communities.
 Kilo applies his talents as a community engagement consultant and instructor in the Shcool of Cultural & Transformation, University of Utah.
 He teaches multiple Community Engaged Learning (CEL) classes at the UofU, and is currently undertaking an innovative process to build curriculum for a new “Gender & Nature” course by incorporating community input and engagement from the “ground up” as he builds his syllabus.